District 7120 Polar Bear Plunge

 The Rotary Club Challenge:

-Every time an individual or team registers for the event they’ll have the option to affiliate their fundraising to a specific Rotary club in our district, we also ask all new corporate sponsors this question as well.
+Every time someone makes a donation or registers for the event they’ll have the option to affiliate their fundraising to a specific Rotary club in our district, we also ask all new corporate sponsors this question as well.
 During the event, funds will be counted, and the top three clubs that raise the most money per Rotarian (via individuals, teams, and/or corporate sponsors) will receive a portion respectively in descending order from the total net event profits.
 Half of the amount they receive will be donated to the RI Foundation in their name, supporting Rotary's global humanitarian efforts, and gaining Paul Harris Fellow points that they can use to award their Rotarians with Rotary’s most prestigious award.
 The other half will go directly into their club’s general budget to spend further on community outreach, plan their own fundraisers, and with the end goal of increasing community awareness of Rotary and subsequently increasing membership.
 The winning clubs will also receive special recognition at the annual Rotary District 7120 Conference in Corning, NY (May 2-4, 2025) and, of course, bragging rights across the district.

 Special Thanks:

 We would like to extend a special thank you to the EMTs, divers, and police officers who will be volunteering their valuable time and support to ensure the safety of everyone at the event.
-And a big thank also goes to all of the participants, volunteers, donors, and corporate sponsors who will come together in the spirit of Rotary to make this day of community and fun a reality.
+And a big thank you also goes to all of the participants, volunteers, donors, and corporate sponsors who will come together in the spirit of Rotary to make this day of community and fun a reality.

 “This event provides the perfect opportunity for past Rotary Youth Exchange students to fund the program we love and that gave us so much.
 It also provides us with the chance to give back to our Rotary District and the communities our local clubs serve.
-We hope that this event will foster collaboration and friendly competition between local schools, parishes, businesses, public services, and Rotary Clubs.” – Sylvia Rooney, Rotex Rotaract Club President
+We hope that this event will foster collaboration and friendly competition between local schools, parishes, businesses, public services, and Rotary Clubs.” – Sylvia Rooney, Rotex Rotaract Club President 2025

 Contact Information: